jundalisay/superb/content/en/social/economics/principles/intro/chapter-04b.md

 weight: 14
 # date: 2022-03-24
 image: "/photos/buy.jpg"
-description: "Here is a table for the four classifications of Exchangeable value in pantrynomics, using 'price' as its snapshot"
+description: "Here is a table for the four classifications of Exchangeable value in supereconomics, using 'price' as its snapshot"
 author: Juan Dalisay Jr
 ---